-When asked to translate a poem for Professor Taije Silverman's class, "The Translation of Poetry, the Poetry of Translation," Osip Mandelstam (1891-1938) wasn't my first choice of poets, both because I was unfamiliar with Russian and because everyone else in the class seemed overexcited about his poetry.
+When asked to translate a poem for Professor Taije Silverman's class, "The Translation of Poetry, the Poetry of Translation," I didn't consider the work of Osip Mandelstam (1891-1938), both because I was unfamiliar with Russian and because everyone else in the class seemed overexcited about his poetry.
 This changed as soon as I learned who Mandelstam was, and I can't even begin to truly understand what he risked to write his poetry.
 Though he was writing poetry in Russia during a time when being part of literary group was inherently dangerous, Mandelstam kept reading his poetry to his peers and was exiled multiple times until his death in a camp for exiles.

 His poem warns against the temptation of translation --the desire to claim someone else's work by translating it into your own tongue.
 In translating this poem, I wanted to capture my own personal justification for translating; my translation is a kind of response to Mandelstam's original poem.
 I believe that even if we, as translators, can't understand the intention or emotion behind a specific work, we can still make a beautiful translation by finding new intention and meaning in our own interpretations of the original.
 As long as we can convey those feelings--our own feelings--then the translation can be successful.
 My adaptation does, for the most part, follow the original, with slight changes to make it more conversational.